Gendered Ageism in the Workplace

 Lazy stereotypes and generalizations of ‘Millennials’ and ‘Boomers’ do nothing to help facilitate cross-pollination of ideas and transfer of knowledge in today’s multi-generational organizations.

 Most of us are also needing to work for more of our lives, in an ageing population, with significant skills shortages in certain areas.
 Many will choose not to go down the traditional University degree path, and many more will have multiple career pivots and reinventions during their working lives.
-The Gender Pension Gap is another area that requires more attention - exacerbated by the motherhood penalty and colleagues feeling pushed out of the workplace due to difficult menopause experiences.
+The Gender Pension Gap is exacerbated by the Motherhood Penalty and colleagues feeling pushed out of the workplace due to difficult menopause experiences.

 Our clients say…